nv-legate/multimesh-jax-workflows/docker/README.md

 multimesh-jax-workflows $ ./bootstrap.sh
 ```

-Some of the repos are private to Nvidia and expect an SSH key to have been configured.

 ## (Optional) Start a remote Bazel cache

 The XLA build compiles 1000s of files and can take a very long time.
 If you need to consistetly